Publish–Subscribe¶

 }

 Larry isn’t exactly Formula 1 material, so publishing every 100 ms is plenty.
-We set up a loop, wait 100 ms, read the sensor, and send the data:
+We set up a loop that waits 100 ms, reads the sensor, and sends the data.
+To fully benefit from zero-copy, we don’t allocate or clone data; instead we loan an uninitialized sample from the publisher’s memory pool, fill it, and then send it:

 while node.wait(Duration::from_millis(100)).is_ok() {